voidbringer666/workout-timer/README.md

 To use the Exercise Break Timer widget in Notion:

-	1. Copy the HTML embed code of the timer.
+	1. Copy the URL (https://workout-break-timer.glitch.me/) of the timer.
-	2. In Notion, click on the “+” button to add a new block.
+	2. In Notion, click on the “/” button to add a new block.
 	3. Select the “Embed” option.
 	4. Paste the HTML code and click “Embed Link.”
 	5. The timer will appear in your Notion page, ready to use.

 ## Usage

-	1. Select a Time: Choose a pre-set time (1 or 2 minutes) or set a custom time using the increment/decrement buttons.
+	1. Select a Time: Choose a pre-set time (1 or 2 minutes) or set a custom time using the increment(+)/decrement(-) buttons.
 	2. Start the Timer: Hit the Start button to begin the countdown.
 	3. Pause or Reset: Use the Pause button to pause the timer or Reset to start over.